daniel-rusu/pods4k/immutable-arrays/README.md

 // List<Double> auto-boxing each resulting value!
 ```

-Unlike regular arrays, all operations on immutable arrays produce the most efficient type so that clean code is
+Unlike regular arrays, most of the common operations on immutable arrays have specializations so that clean code is
 efficient by default:

 ```kotlin